 Deborah A. Boehm (Ph.D.
 University of New Mexico 2005; Professor) Cultural anthropology, (im)migration, transnationalism, and globalization; gender and women's studies; childhood and kinship; Mexico, the U.S. West and Southwest, and the U.S.-Mexico Borderlands. firstname.lastname@example.org (775) 682-6503.

 Sarah E. Cowie (Ph.D.
-University of Arizona, Tucson 2008; Assistant Professor) Historical archaeology of the American West and Southeast, social theory, power relations, structure and agency, landscapes, archaeology of working communities, industrial archaeology, cultural resource management (CRM), decolonizing methods and collaborative archaeology. email@example.com (775) 682-7524.
+University of Arizona, Tucson 2008; Associate Professor) Historical archaeology of the American West and Southeast, social theory, power relations, archaeology of working communities, industrial archaeology, indigenous archaeology, decolonizing methods and collaborative archaeology. email@example.com (775) 682-7524.

 Louis C. Forline (Ph.D.
 University of Florida-Gainesville 1997; Associate Professor) Cultural anthropology, lowland peoples of South America, ecological anthropology, racial-ethnic identity; Brazilian Amazon, U.S. email@example.com (775) 682-7840.